Mars sample-return mission: 1990 onward

 As of late 1999, the MSR mission was anticipated to be launched from Earth in 2003 and 2005.
 Each was to deliver a rover and a Mars ascent vehicle, and a French supplied Mars orbiter with Earth return capability was to be included in 2005.
-Sample containers orbited by both MAVs were to reach Earth in 2008.
+The 140-kg MAV, "in the process of being contracted to industry" at that time, was to include telemetry on its first stage and thrusters that would spin the vehicle to 300 RPM before separation of the simplified lightweight upper stage.
+Atop each MAV, a 3.6-kg, 16-cm diameter spherical payload would contain 500 grams of samples and have solar cells to power a long-life beacon to facilitate rendezvous with the Earth return orbiter.
+The orbiter would capture the sample containers delivered by both MAVs and place them in separate Earth entry vehicles.
 This mission concept, considered by NASA's Mars Exploration Program to return samples by 2008, was cancelled following a program review.

 In mid-2006, the International Mars Architecture for the Return of Samples (iMARS) Working Group was chartered by the International Mars Exploration Working Group (IMEWG) to outline the scientific and engineering requirements of an internationally sponsored and executed Mars sample-return mission in the 2018–2023 time frame.

 In October 2009, NASA and ESA established the Mars Exploration Joint Initiative to proceed with the ExoMars program, whose ultimate aim is "the return of samples from Mars in the 2020s".
 ExoMars's first mission was planned to launch in 2018 with unspecified missions to return samples in the 2020–2022 time frame.
 The cancellation of the caching rover MAX-C in 2011, and later NASA withdrawal from ExoMars, due to budget limitations, ended the mission.
 The pull-out was described as "traumatic" for the science community.

 In early 2011, the US National Research Council's Planetary Science Decadal Survey, which laid out mission planning priorities for the period 2013–2022, declared an MSR campaign its highest priority Flagship Mission for that period.
 In particular, it endorsed the proposed Mars Astrobiology Explorer-Cacher (MAX-C) mission in a "descoped" (less ambitious) form.
 This mission plan was officially cancelled in April 2011.

 A key mission requirement for the Mars 2020 Perseverance rover mission was that it help prepare for MSR.
 The rover landed on 18 February 2021 in Jezero Crater to collect samples and store them in 43 cylindrical tubes for later retrieval.